Paul Abrahamian: Big Brother

 From 2016 to 2018, Abrahamian appeared in five consecutive seasons of Big Brother, three times in the parent series and three times in spin-offs.
 Abrahamian is the first HouseGuest to have twice reached the final two of the competition without winning.

 Abrahamian was first introduced as a new HouseGuest on Big Brother 18 on June 19, 2016.
-Throughout their game play, Abrahamian was nominated for eviction six times.
-However, on three of those occasions they were removed from the block via the Power of Veto, which they won three times.
-They also won Head of Household three times during the season, including the final HoH when they chose to take Nicole Franzel to the finale.
+Throughout his game play, Abrahamian was nominated for eviction six times.
+However, on three of those occasions he were removed from the block via the Power of Veto, which he won three times.
+He also won Head of Household three times during the season, including the final HoH when he chose to take Nicole Franzel to the finale.
 After 99 days and losing in the final jury vote of 5–4, Abrahamian was crowned the season's runner-up and received a total of US$50,000.

+On October 18, 2016, it was announced that Abrahamian was set to return to the house in the subscription-streaming spin-off Big Brother: Over the Top, to host a Head of Household competition.
+Abrahamian returned to the house on October 21 to host the fourth Head of Household competition of the season.

 On June 28, 2017, Abrahamian returned to Big Brother in Big Brother 19 as a swap-in contestant on the first day, resulting from a temptation accepted by another HouseGuest.
 Abrahamian's return to the game was met with both positive and negative reviews from critics.
 Throughout the season Abrahamian was only nominated for eviction once which was immediately canceled via The Pendant of Protection.
-They were unanimously elected by their fellow HouseGuests to face Cody in the season's 'Battle Back'.
-During the season they won the title of Head of Household three times and was awarded the Power of Veto five times.
-They also won the first round of the final Head of Household competition but lost to Josh in the final round.
-After 92 days and losing in the final jury vote of 5–4 once again, Abrahamian was crowned the runner up and received another prize of US$50,000.
+He was unanimously elected by his fellow HouseGuests to face Cody in the season's 'Battle Back'.
+During the season he won the title of Head of Household three times and were awarded the Power of Veto five times.
+He also won the first round of the final Head of Household competition but lost to Josh in the final round.
+After 92 days and losing in the final jury vote of 5–4 once again, Abrahamian was crowned the runner-up and received another prize of US$50,000.

-In October 18, 2016, it was announced that Abrahamian was set to return to the house in the subscription-streaming spin-off Big Brother: Over the Top, to host a Head of Household competition.
-Abrahamian returned to the house on October 21 to host the fourth Head of Household competition of the season.
-Abrahamian appeared in the series premiere of the Big Brother spin-off Celebrity Big Brother for a special appearance during the first Head of Household competition.
+On February 7, 2018, Abrahamian appeared in the series premiere of the Big Brother spin-off Celebrity Big Brother for a special appearance during the first Head of Household competition.
 On June 27, 2018, Abrahamian appeared in the audience for the premiere episode of Big Brother 20 as a "nod to the shows past".
-They appeared on Off the Block with Ross and Marissa, a Big Brother talk and aftershow, on August 24, 2018.
+He appeared on Off the Block with Ross and Marissa, a Big Brother talk and aftershow, on August 24, 2018.
 Abrahamian appeared in the thirty-third episode of Big Brother 20 to celebrate the engagement of Nicole Franzel and Victor Arroyo.